 What counts as bad credit for mortgage purposes?

-Bad credit is a broad term that covers any negative marks on your credit file.
-Lenders look at the type of issue, how much was involved, when it happened, and whether it’s been resolved.
-Even small issues like a missed phone bill payment can show up.
-Read the full bad credit mortgage guide for a deeper look at how UK lenders weigh each issue.
+Bad credit is a catch-all term for negative marks on your credit file.
+Lenders weigh up the type of problem, the amount involved, how long ago it happened, and whether you have since cleared it.
+Even something small, like a missed phone bill, can show up.
+For a closer look at how UK lenders judge each type of issue, read the full bad credit mortgage guide.

 Missed or late payments

-- One or two missed payments are relatively common and some lenders will overlook them
+- One or two missed payments are fairly common, and some lenders will look past them

-- A pattern of missed payments is more serious and limits your options
+- A repeated pattern of missed payments is more serious and narrows your choices

-- Stay on your credit file for six years from the date of the missed payment
+- They stay on your credit file for six years from the date of the missed payment

 Defaults

-- Issued when you’ve repeatedly failed to make payments and the creditor closes the account
+- Registered when you have repeatedly missed payments and the creditor closes the account

-- Stay on your credit file for six years from the date of default
+- They stay on your credit file for six years from the default date

 County Court Judgments (CCJs)

-- A court order to repay a debt — more serious than a default
+- A court order telling you to repay a debt, which counts as more serious than a default

-- Remain on your credit file for six years
+- It stays on your credit file for six years

-- If paid within one month, can be removed from the register entirely
+- Pay it within one month and it can be wiped from the register completely

 Individual Voluntary Arrangements (IVAs)

-- A formal agreement with creditors to repay debts over a fixed period
+- A formal deal with your creditors to repay debts over a set period

-- Stay on your credit file for six years from the start date
+- It stays on your credit file for six years from the start date

-- Some specialist lenders will consider you once the IVA is completed
+- Some specialist lenders will look at you once the IVA has finished

 Bankruptcy

-- The most serious form of credit issue for mortgage purposes
+- The most serious credit problem for a mortgage application

-- Discharged after one year but stays on your credit file for six years
+- You are usually discharged after one year, but it stays on your credit file for six years

-- Very few lenders will consider you during an active bankruptcy
+- Very few lenders will look at you while a bankruptcy is still active

 Debt Management Plans (DMPs)

-- An informal arrangement to repay debts at a reduced rate
+- An informal arrangement to repay your debts at a lower rate

-- Not recorded on your credit file directly, but the reduced payments may show
+- It is not logged on your credit file as such, though the reduced payments themselves may show

-- Lenders may ask about DMPs on the application form
+- Lenders may still ask about a DMP on the application form

 How long do credit issues stay on your file?

-Most negative marks remain visible to lenders for six years.
-After that, they drop off your credit report entirely.
-The older the issue, the less weight lenders give it.
+Most negative marks stay visible to lenders for six years.
+After that they drop off your credit report for good.
+And the older a problem is, the less weight a lender puts on it.

-Lenders treat a three-year-old satisfied CCJ very differently from a six-month-old unsatisfied one.
-Time, settlement, and evidence that you’ve managed credit well since the issue all work in your favour.
+A lender treats a three-year-old satisfied CCJ very differently from a six-month-old one you still owe.
+How long ago it happened, whether you have settled it, and proof that you have handled credit well since then all count in your favour.

 Check what’s on your credit file